Seeking the Truths of Shakespeare and his Sonnets

 Q10: Do these developments reinforce Shakespeare's authorship of works credited to him?

 A10: Yes.
 The biography inferred provides the best explanations for certain anomalies which are relied upon by Marlovians or Oxfordians, and which are not well dealt with by orthodox Stratfordianism.
 It also offers reasonable explanations for other oddities pointed to by Baconians.
 The relevant anomalies are included in a list of the commonly quoted aspersions of Authorship sceptics at Probate of Will.
-Their resolution by, or consistency with, the biography in the Sonnets strengthens the evidence of the latter for Shakespeare's authorship and illuminates other aspects of his personal history.
+Their resolution by, or consistency with, the biography in the Sonnets strengthens the evidence of the latter for authorship by William Shakspere of Stratford, and illuminates other aspects of his history.

 Commentary invited: Constructive feedback, input or